 Online Sciathon 2020

-The week before the Online Science Days 2020 #LINOSD, we’re inviting our Lindau Alumni, young scientist and young economist community to work together during our first Online #Sciathon (19 – 21 June 2020).
+The week before the Online Science Days 2020 #LINOSD, we’re invited our Lindau Alumni, young scientist and young economist community to work together during our first Online #Sciathon (19 – 21 June 2020).

 Online Sciathon Topics